Fortnight 01: 01 January to 17 January 2020

 Increases among MSM

 From 1 July 2018, the shigellosis surveillance case definition was changed to require notification of both confirmed and probable cases.
 This change in case definition is expected to result in an increase in notifications of shigellosis from 1 July 2018.
 Additionally, since 2014 there has been an increasing trend in national notifications of shigellosis.
-In the past quarter (14 July 2019 to 11 October 2019) there were 683 cases of shigellosis notified, which is 1.8 times the quarterly rolling five year mean (n=386.8).
+In the past quarter (20 October 2019 to 17 January 2020) there were 783 cases of shigellosis notified, which 1.8 times the quarterly rolling five year mean (n=439).
 Rates of shigellosis in Australia are higher amongst Aboriginal and Torres Strait Islander peoples compared with non-Indigenous populations.
 In 2018, the rate of shigellosis in Aboriginal and Torres Strait Islander peoples was 115.5 cases per 100,000 population, compared with 7.3 cases per 100,000 in non-Indigenous populations.

 Selected diseases are chosen each fortnight based on either exceeding two standard deviations from the 90 day and/or 365 day five year rolling mean or other disease issues of significance identified during the reporting period.
 All diseases reported are analysed by notification receive date.
 Data are extracted each Monday of a CDNA week.